3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_01/README.md

   - Write a detailed explanation of the feature or user story you're working on.

 2. **DETAILED DESCRIPTION OF THE BUG/ERROR:**
   - A detailed description of the problem, the bug, and/or the error.
-This means: the full steps to reproduce, a link to the file on github, and the line number of where the relavent code is.
+This means: the full steps to reproduce, a link to the file on github, and the line number of where the relevant code is.
 The error(s) returned, copy and pasted/typed out/screenshot, not paraphrased.
   - If there is other code in a different file that is also essential to the functioning of the code that currently works point us to that and explain the relationship.